Rio Games far from sold out, ticket sales at 82 percent

-RIO DE JANEIRO Another day of Olympic sports played out before empty seats led to an admission from organisers that only Friday's Opening Ceremony has so far sold out.
+RIO DE JANEIRO Another day of Olympic sports played out before empty seats led to an admission from organizers that only Friday's Opening Ceremony has so far sold out.

 Demand for tickets is running at 82 percent, considerably below London four years ago even though they are roughly half the price.